molecule31/waybar-nixos-updates/README.md

 # waybar-nixos-updates
-Simpler version of Waybar update checking script for NixOS.
+Simpler version of Waybar update checking script for NixOS which shows how many packages need to be updated and, when hovering, shows how many will be downloaded and unpacked.

 It is a general script and could work with other bars or just be run in the terminal.

 This script assumes your flake is in ~/.dotfiles and that your flake's nixosConfigurations is named the same as your $hostname

-Forked [this project](https://github.com/J-Carder/waybar-apt-updates) for starting point.
+Forked [this project](https://github.com/guttermonk/waybar-nixos-updates) for starting point.

 ## How to use